encoredev/encore/docs/ts/primitives/databases.md

 );
 ```

-As seen above, the `sqldb.DatabaseConfig` specifies the directory containing the database migration files,
+As seen above, the `new SQLDatabase()` call takes two parameters: the name of the database, and a configuration object.
-which is how you define the database schema.
+The configuration object specifies the directory containing the database migration files, which is how you define the database schema.

 See the [Defining the database schema](#defining-the-database-schema) section below for more details.

 With this code in place Encore will automatically create the database when starting `encore run` (locally)